pchalamet/cassandra-sharp/README.md

 cassandra-sharp is a .NET client for Apache Cassandra.
 The philosophy of cassandra-sharp is to be really simple: no Linq provider, no complex API.
 Just CQL, simple object mapping and great performance :)

 Starting from version 2, only CQL binary protocol is supported and as a consequence, Cassandra 1.2+ is required.
 Version 2 is also only .NET 4.0+ compatible. cassandra-sharp support async operations exposed as TPL tasks and efficient memory usage (streaming as much as it can using a pull model).
 Futures are also supported as well.
-Key points of cassandra-sharp are simplicity, robustness, efficiency and thread safety.
+Key points of cassandra-sharp are simplicity, robustness, efficiency, thread safety and cross-platform (Microsoft .NET or Mono).

 A command line tool is also available (cqlplus) to access a Cassandra cluster.
 It's also a great tool to understand what's happening under the cover.